Historical Tuning: Rediscover the Classical Sound World

 VIDEO TRANSCRIPT

-Let’s talk about historic keyboard tuning and what gets lost in the music due to the equal temperament tuning system used today.
+So, let’s talk about historic keyboard tuning and what gets lost in the musical language of Haydn, Mozart, and Beethoven due to the equal temperament tuning system used today.

 EQUAL TEMPERAMENT